-This video and explanatory notes focuses on the problems of cervical myelopathy, cervical degenerative disc disease, and cervicovagopathy as a condition of Cervical Dysstructure or a broken neck structure.
+This video and explanatory notes focus on the problems of cervical myelopathy, cervical degenerative disc disease, and cervicovagopathy as a condition of Cervical Dysstructure or a broken neck structure.

 What does the term Cervical Dysstructure mean?

-To be clear, broken neck structure means that the cervical spine is unstable and no longer allows pain free range of motion.
+To be clear, broken neck structure means that the cervical spine is unstable and no longer allows a pain-free range of motion.
 Further, the unstable cervical spine can then be implicated in a myriad of mysterious and unrelenting symptoms that the person is suffering from.